boegel/easybuild-wiki/Compiler-toolchains.md

 If none of these toolchains fits your needs, you will need to construct your own compiler toolchain.

-## Create a new compiler toolchain
+# Create a new compiler toolchain

 EasyBuild has very modular support for compiler toolchains, making it very easy to construct your own toolchain and make EasyBuild use it.

-### Create your own EasyBuild toolchains package
+## Create your own EasyBuild toolchains package

 Before you create your own compiler toolchain, you need to set up your own `easybuild.toolchains` package in which you can implemented the required Python module that will provide support for your toolchain.
-Of course, **you will only need to do this once** (for one `easybuild.toolchains` package).
+Of course, **you will only need to do this once** (for every `easybuild.toolchains` package).

 To set up your `easybuild.toolchains` package in a directory `$PREFIX`, run the following commands: